 Can you recover a missing service history?

-We’ve seen how important the service history is but can you recover a missing one?
 If you still own the car, you could try calling the garage that has serviced it during your ownership.
 Once you’ve provided them with a few personal and vehicle details, they’ll be able to email or post records.

 Buyers of used cars missing a service history should try to establish with the vendor how the car was serviced.
 Assuming it has been maintained by independent garages, you need to contact the garages that serviced it.